 Tickets are only available with pre-registration.
-The registration link will be available on this page on Tuesday, February 8th at 7:00 AM.
+The registration link will be available on this page the day before a Family Free Day.
 You must register for one of the two sessions.
 Electronic tickets are emailed and must either be printed or visible on a smartphone.

 If you arrive prior to your session time, you will be asked to wait outside until your session begins.
 Line forms outside the museum regardless of weather conditions.
 Restrooms are not accessible while waiting in line.

 Disclaimer: Registration is required in order to gain admission.
 Families will be able to secure up to 6 tickets upon registration.
 We cannot guarantee space into the Museum if registration is missed.
 Museum requires 1 adult for every 5 children.